 Verbal cues – A suicidal person may repeatedly utter specific phrases such as ‘I want to die’ or ‘You will miss me.’
 Most suicidal people will try to reach out to the people around them using such phrases, which is usually a cry for help.

-High-risk people – Depression often manifests in different ways in people and alter their thinking patterns.
-For people at a high risk of killing themselves, they are often preoccupied with death and often wonder how it can’t be reversed.
+High-risk people – Depression often manifests in different ways in people and alters their thinking patterns.
+For people at a high risk of killing themselves, are often preoccupied with death and often wonder how it can’t be reversed.
 Such people tend to be fierce and impulsive.
 When these people know of someone close to them who committed suicide due to depression, they may be motivated to do the same to also get out of their despair.